 Example of Cost Plus Pricing

 Let’s take an example.

 Suppose a power generation plant in a small city of Florida supplies electricity to the state electricity grid.
-The manager of this plant has agreed to be paid a 12% premium on the unit cost of electricity.
+The plant manager has agreed to be paid a 12% premium on the unit cost of electricity.
 He has employed a 1,000-strong workforce for his power plant.
-The items above are based on monthly costing, and for convenience of calculation, 1,000 units are assumed to be produced per month.
-How should the manager go about deciding the price of per unit of electricity generated in his plant?
+The items above are based on monthly costing; for convenience of calculation, 1,000 units are assumed to be produced per month.
+How should the manager decide the price per unit of electricity generated in his plant?

 The manager lays out the unit cost of each of the expenses that his plant incurs and tabulates it as follows: